 The passage of the deal removes a significant threat to the economy and markets and puts the focus back to where it has been for the last 18 months: inflation, the U.S. Federal Reserve (Fed) and recession risks.
 The deal itself is expected to have a very modest impact on the economy, with the consensus among analysts that it may reduce growth by 0.1% or 0.2% in 2024.
 Given all the other factors in play, that really is not a major factor in our assessment of recession risks.
 Our U.S. recession probability remains at 55%.

 How are markets reacting?

-In terms of market impact, my colleague Paul Eitelman previously mapped out four potential scenarios as it related to the debt ceiling negotiations.
+In terms of market impact, my colleague Paul Eitelman mapped out four potential scenarios as it related to the debt ceiling negotiations.
 Fortunately, the best possible scenario for markets came to pass.
 As a reminder, here is what he wrote:

 Expectations are that a bipartisan deal would make the debt ceiling a non-issue until 2025 (after the next U.S. elections).

 As it turned out, this description was remarkably prescient.
 Markets reacted very much in line with his expectations, given the fact that the deal did not include significant fiscal contraction.
 Case-in-point: As of 7 a.m.
 Pacific time, both the S&P 500 Index and the Dow Jones Industrial Average were up roughly 1%.